If you don't like what people are saying, change the conversation. - Don Draper

 Take the high road

 It’s annoying, but the best way to deal with bad reviews is to take the high road, even if you feel that you're in the right.
 A disgruntled customer with nothing but time on their hands is bad news for your small business.
+The important thing is to not let these situations drain your energy.

 Document all your communications with the customer - some disgruntled customers will pick and choose lines from your communications to post to social media and further attack your company.
 Worst case scenario; you can post the full conversation.
 Try not to engage with people with too much time on their hands.